He lived a great life until the age of 102. Zach has many fond memories of his grandfather.

-“He has a girlfriend he met at the retirement home,” Zach says.
-“He likes to talk about how he bagged a young one.
-She is in her 80s and has dementia.
-He won’t let me bring him anything to eat.
-I guess it’s one of the highlights of his week when I come to visit, depending on how bingo went the night before.
-When it’s time to get back to work, he probably tells me, ‘Goodbye, thanks for coming,’ a dozen times.
+“He had a girlfriend he met at the retirement home after my grandma passed,” Zach says.
+“He liked to talk about how he bagged a young one.
+She was in her 80s and had dementia.
+Having a new companion helped keep him busy and prevent him from being lonely.
+I guess it was one of the highlights of his week when I would come to visit, depending on how bingo went the night before.
+When it was time to get back to work, he probably told me, ‘Goodbye, thanks for coming,’ a dozen times.”

-“If spending a small bit of my week is enough to make his day, I’m going to do it.
+“If spending a small bit of my week was enough to make his day, I was going to do it.
 I believe in looking ahead, doing whatever it takes to avoid having regrets.”